risterz/brain-game/README.md

 ### Known Issues

-- Dashboard may sometimes not display game progress correctly due to errors when accessing the Supabase database
+- Dashboard may sometimes not show game progress correctly due to errors when accessing the Supabase database
 - Empty error objects when querying scores
 - The dashboard has been modified to include:
   - Direct database querying instead of using helper functions
-  - Better error handling with detailed logging
+  - Better error handling with detailed logging of error information
-  - Fallback mechanisms for simpler queries when main queries fail
+  - Fallback mechanisms to try simpler queries when main queries fail
-  - Display of available score data even when errors occur
+  - Displaying any available score data even when errors occur

 ### Utility Functions